bsmelikcirak/BS05RequestHelper/README.md

-# BS05RequestHelper
+# BSRequestHelper

-BS05RequestHelper is a .NET library designed to simplify sending API requests and handling responses with ease.
+BSRequestHelper is a .NET library designed to simplify sending API requests and handling responses with ease.
 It is specifically built to streamline HTTP requests and eliminate repetitive code.

 Note: Currently, it only supports RestSharp, but HttpClient support will be added in future updates.